ace-design/git-merge-adv/extracting-scripts/readme.md

 * Given a cloning url, this script outputs all conflicts with all associated files to the demos folder under the repo name.
 Usees the Merge_Conflicts and Conflict_Resolving scripts to do so.

     `python3 init.py --repo <Git Clone URL> --lang <Desired Language for extraction>`

-## Java_Conflicts
-* References spork's case studies in data.csv to extract java case studies.
-Similar script to conflict_finder, but specific only to case studies that spork used.
-* Can be extended to other languages too.

-    `python3 init.py --reference <Path to Reference CSV> --lang <Desired Language (usually Java)> `